Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

         ```

 2. Flash the SD card to ensure it is ready to be used for Tizen:
-    a.
-Insert an SD card to the Linux computer and verify its device node.
+    1. Insert an SD card to the Linux computer and verify its device node.

         >    [!NOTE]
         >